vippsas/vipps-developers/common-topics/landing-page.md

 **Please note:** When using `skipLandingPage`, the user is not sent to a URL after completion of the payment.
-The "result page" is just the confirmation in the Vipps app.
+The "result page" is just the confirmation in the Vipps or MobilePay app.
 The required parameter `returnUrl` (called `fallback` for the eCom API) is not used, so you can provide any URL as that value.

 **Important:** When using `"skipLandingPage": true` in the API request that initiates the payment:

-* Vipps will send a push notification immediately to the Vipps app for the user with the specified phone number, without showing the landing page.
+* We will send a push notification immediately to the Vipps or MobilePay app for the user with the specified phone number, without showing the landing page.
 * It is crucial to use the correct format for the user's phone number.
   If not, the payment will fail.
 * The user is not able to provide a different phone number for completing the payment.
-This means that a "Vipps for those under 15" (that cannot pay businesses) cannot have someone else pay for them.
+This means someone under the age of 15 (that cannot pay businesses) cannot have someone else pay for them.
 * The user is not sent to a return URL (the result page) after completion of the payment.
-  Instead of the "result page", the user will just get a confirmation in the Vipps app.
+  Instead of the "result page", the user will just get a confirmation in the Vipps or MobilePay app.
 * If the sales unit is not whitelisted, the request will fail and an error message will be returned.

 See:
 [Is it possible to skip the landing page?](../faqs/landing-page-faq.md#is-it-possible-to-skip-the-landing-page.)

-### Sequence diagram
+## Sequence diagram

 This sequence diagram shows the difference between the normal flow and the flow with `"skipLandingPage": true`: